unlock-protocol/unlock/unlock-protocol-com/blog/dynamic-nft.md

 Specificaly, Tales of Elatora implements the hook by first checking if the `owner` of the Avatar also owns a corresponding weapon.
 If so, the final URL will include point to it (the `{weapon-id}` part), if not, it will use `0` for the `{weapon-id}`.

 Similarly, the background of the image is dynamic and changes based on the time of the day!
 If the contract's `tokenUri` is called between 8am and 5pm GMT, it will render the _day_ background.
-If it is queried between 5pm and 9pm GMT, it will render the _sunset_ background.
-The rest is used for the night.
+If it is queried between 5pm and 9pm GMT, it will render the _sunset_ background, and if it is queried between 9pm and 8am GMT, it will render the _night_ background.

 ## Dynamic contracts